 Mr. Adisak Jangkamolkulchai and the impression of the Company’s seal will bind the Company.
-Any two of the following six directors and the impression of the Company’s seal will bind the Company: Mr. Taweesak Bunluesin, Mr. Suchart Phowatthanasathian, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Ms. Ratrimani Pasiphol and Ms. Pachara Sungkhapan.
+Any two of the following six directors and the impression of the Company’s seal will bind the Company: Mrs. Ratrimani Pasiphol, Mr. Taweesak Bunluesin, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Mr. Jesada Chancherngkij, and Mr. Suchart Phowatthanasathian.

-The powers exercised in any actions involving court proceedings, public prosecution, interactions with the police and other governmental entities will require the impression of the Company seal and the signature of any one of the following directors of the Company: Mr. Taweesak Bunluesin, Mr. Suchart Phowatthanasathian, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Ms. Ratrimani Pasiphol and Ms. Pachara Sungkhapan.
+The powers exercised in any actions involving court proceedings, public prosecution, interactions with the police and other governmental entities will require the impression of the Company seal and the signature of any one of the following directors of the Company: Mr. Adisak Jangkamolkulchai, Mrs. Ratrimani Pasiphol, Mr. Taweesak Bunluesin, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Mr. Jesada Chancherngkij, and Mr. Suchart Phowatthanasathian.

 The Board will appoint from among its members any committees it determines are necessary or appropriate to conduct its business.
 Currently, the standing committees of the Board necessary and appropriated to conduct the Company’s business are the Audit Committee and Performance Evaluation Committee.

 The Audit Committee members listed below were re-elected or elected (as the case may be) for another 3 year term effective October 19, 2020:

 |Mr. Buranawong Sowaprux1